n8henrie/n8henrie.github.io/_posts/2011-05-23-kathryn-schulz-on-being-wrong.md

 ---
 <div>
   <p>
     Excellent Ted Talk.
-Highlights the importance of separating “right and wrong” with “good and bad”.
+Highlights the importance of separating "right and wrong" with "good and bad".
 Highly recommended.
   </p>

   <p>